 - When a child is preparing to walk alone for the first time

 Talk about what you do before you cross a road.
 Teach your child to use their eyes and their ears.
 Always, think, look and listen.
-They should do this even if there is a crossing guard, or traffic signals, to assist them.
+Even if there is a crossing guard, or traffic signals, to assist them.

 When not to walk and talk